alex-ozdemir/alex-ozdemir.github.io/about.md

 interests, love learning, and love teaching.

 Before graduate school I taught computer science and math for a year at a [small boarding school][loomis] in Connecticut.
-I suspect I was too hard on my computer science students and not hard enough on my math students.
+I suspect that I was too hard on my computer science students and not hard enough on my math students.

 I did my undergrad at [Harvey Mudd][hmc], where I studied [Computer Science, Math, and Physics][ips].
-I learned alot there, and I believe deeply in the ideals that the school aspires to.
+I learned a lot there, and I believe deeply in the ideals that the school aspires to.

 I grew up in Sacramento, California.